We sort your Self Assessment for you. £119, all in.

 Then the expenses must be apportioned accordingly.

-For example, if it’s a 2-bedroom apartment and you live in one while renting out the other one, then most expenses can be claimed up to 50%.
+For example, if it’s a two bedroom flat and you live in one while renting out the other one, then most expenses can be claimed up to 50%.

 You might also be eligible for the £7,500 Rent a Room allowance.